 WeatherSpork (@weathersporkapp) has a very elegant and simple design that is mission-oriented.
 Even for the most technically-challenged pilot it will only take you a few minutes to harness its true power.
 Furthermore, it’s designed to be nearly identical across platforms with very few exceptions.
 So once you learn how to use the app on one platform, you are a guaranteed expert on the rest.

 When you call 1-800-WXBRIEF or use many of the popular flight planning apps to get a weather briefing, they are typically focused on departing at a specific time in the future.
 WeatherSpork, however, has been designed to be oriented around the mission.
 This signature feature called the “Wheels Up Departure Advisor” leverages dozens of forecasts so you can quickly pick out the most favorable time to fly.
-On the map, route and grid view, tapping on the Estimated Time of Departure (ETD) button at the bottom-center of the display will bring up the Wheels Up Departure Advisor.
+On the map, route and grid view, tapping on the Estimated Time of Departure (ETD) button at the bottom-center of the display will bring up the ETD Finder that displays the results of the Wheels Up Departure Advisor.

 Once you’ve chosen your departure time (and picked up your finger) you can press and hold down the airplane (jet) located at your departure airport and drag that along your route.
 As you move the airplane along your route, you’ll also see how the weather is expected to evolve while you are en route to your destination.
 If you have elected to display SIGMETs and/or G-AIRMETs from the settings (gear button), they will also change based on their valid time as the airplane is advanced backward and forward in time.
 By the way, you don’t have to keep your finger directly on the airplane as you drag.
 In fact, once you start to move the airplane with your finger pressed against the display, just shift your finger away from the airplane, while dragging.
 This allows you to better see the markers along your route.
 Give it a try!